|

 So, pray the Angelus (or

-Sunday to Pentecost Sunday)every day (except Sunday) at noon, if not
+Sunday to Pentecost Sunday)—every day at noon, if not also at the traditional

 the alarm on your watch for 11:59 AM to remind you to